Tales from the road

 Suggested trip: Bilbao to Barcelona: Pyrenees Drive & Explore Holiday

-Mallos de Riglos, Aragon
+Mallos de Riglos circuit, Aragon

 Distance: 6 km, 400m height gain